Email general questions to: firstname.lastname@example.org

 Undergraduate Program: Common Questions and Answers

-Any PC with an i5 processor and 6-8 GB of memory should be sufficient to run applications for the CS cirriculum.
+Any PC with an i5 processor and 8-16 GB of memory should be sufficient to run applications for the CS curriculum.
 A Macbook Pro with similar specs is also acceptable.
 Microsoft Office and Microsoft Visual Studio are the only required applications.
-Microsoft Office 365 can be purchased by students through the university bookstore.
+Microsoft Office 365 is available as a free download for all BGSU students.
 Visual Studio will be available for download through the CS department's Premium Dreamspark program after enrollment in your first CS course.

 - Jobs in computing are among the industries with fastest and largest growth.